Premium Specialist Teacher Programme (Level 5 Diploma)

 For this Level 5 Diploma, there is a requirement to have access to two learners.
 You will be teaching each learner for 10 hours, for a maximum of 1 hour a week.
 These two learners don’t necessarily need to be taught within a school or other educational setting.
 The learners typically are underperforming in literacy and/or numeracy, but do not have to have a diagnosis of dyslexia.

-This course requires a time commitment of approximately one day a week outside of normal work.
-We appreciate this a very big time commitment, however, we believe that to properly embed your knowledge, and to continue to progress, this amount of time each week is necessary.
+This course requires a time commitment of approximately one to two days a week outside of normal work.
+We appreciate this is a very big time commitment, however, we believe that to properly embed your knowledge, and to continue to progress, this amount of time each week is necessary.

 As this course is taught remotely – there is a requirement to have access to a computer to be able to complete the course, as well as communicate with your assessor.
 It will help you to have a basic understanding of using computers.
 For example – organising files and documents that you have completed in order to send them to your assessor either via email or via a USB (memory) stick.